Cshooltz/Resume/Detailed Resume.md

   - Experiment with procedural generation and simulation (i.e. physics and graphics)

 ### Practice Database Editor Application
-For a detailed description and the source code for this project, please visit my GitHub repository: [Data-Editor-App](https://github.com/Cshooltz/Data-Editor-App)
+For a detailed description and the source code for this project, please visit my GitHub repository: [Data Editor App](https://github.com/Cshooltz/Data-Editor-App)

 To summarize, this is my first graphical application that I am building on my own from scratch.
 The purpose of this app is for me to gain practical experience building a real application and serve as a testing ground for me to learn and experiment with code.